HL7/davinci-crd/input/pagecontent/hooks.md

 #### Registering DTR Apps with CRD

-If a payer supports both CRD and [DTR](http://hl7.org/fhir/us/davinci-dtr) and the EHR intends to enable DTR in addition to CRD, then at the time the CRD Server is enabled within the EHR, the service must be configured with the URL of the SMART app that is to be used within that EHR.
+If a payer supports both CRD and [DTR](http://hl7.org/fhir/us/davinci-dtr) and the CRD client intends to enable DTR in addition to CRD, then at the time the CRD Server is enabled within the CRD client, the service must be configured with the URL of the SMART app that is to be used within that CRD client.
 For configuration purposes either zero or one SMART app **SHALL** be configured.
 The SMART app selected must be one that supports all the Questionnaire data types, extensions, and other options that will be used by the payer - potentially including adaptive forms.

-**NOTE:** The URL selected **MAY** be a 'logical' URL that corresponds to an EHR internal function rather than a registered SMART app.
+**NOTE:** The URL selected **MAY** be a 'logical' URL that corresponds to an CRD client internal function rather than a registered SMART app.

-An EHR, on receipt of a CDS Hook card with a SMART app launch of the specified DTR URL **MAY** choose to substitute that URL with the URL of an alternate SMART app, or with a card that allows launch of an internal function.
-(Note: There is no standard mechanism for launching internal EHR functionality from a CDS Hook card yet, so this will need to be an EHR-proprietary mechanism.).
-EHRs performing such substitution might do so based on the user, organization, order type, or any other configuration option.
-All responsibility for selection of which app to use rests with the EHR.
+A CRD client, on receipt of a CDS Hook card with a SMART app launch of the specified DTR URL **MAY** choose to substitute that URL with the URL of an alternate SMART app, or with a card that allows launch of an internal function.
+(Note: There is no standard mechanism for launching internal CRD client functionality from a CDS Hook card yet, so this will need to be an CRD client-proprietary mechanism.).
+CRD clients performing such substitution might do so based on the user, organization, order type, or any other configuration option.
+All responsibility for selection of which app to use rests with the CRD client.
 The card-provided URL **SHALL** be the same for all DTR launch cards returned by the payer.

-Any substituted app (or internal EHR functionality) would need to support the DTR standard launch context expectations and would also need to ensure the alternate app or internal function likewise supports the necessary Questionnaire capabilities used by the payer.
-The EHR **SHALL** also notify the payer that they are performing app substitution so that the payer can notify the EHR if the payer's Questionnaire requirements will be changing.
+Any substituted app (or internal CRD client functionality) would need to support the DTR standard launch context expectations and would also need to ensure the alternate app or internal function likewise supports the necessary Questionnaire capabilities used by the payer.
+The CRD client **SHALL** also notify the payer that they are performing app substitution so that the payer can notify the CRD client if the payer's Questionnaire requirements will be changing.

 </div>

 ### Additional Considerations

-1. When EHRs pass resources to a CRD as part of context, the resources **SHALL** have an id and that id **SHALL** be usable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
-This does not mean that the ids passed to CRD must persist, but rather that the EHR must handle adjustments to any references made to them (or provide necessary redirects) ensuring that any references made to the in-memory resource will remain valid.
-This also means that EHRs will need to support the creation or updating of resources that include references to resources that might, at the time, only exist in memory and not yet be available as persistent entities.
+1. When CRD clients pass resources to a CRD as part of context, the resources **SHALL** have an id and that id **SHALL** be usable as a target for references in resources manipulated by CDS Hook actions and/or by SMART apps launched by CRD.
+This does not mean that the ids passed to CRD must persist, but rather that the CRD client must handle adjustments to any references made to them (or provide necessary redirects) ensuring that any references made to the in-memory resource will remain valid.
+This also means that CRD clients will need to support the creation or updating of resources that include references to resources that might, at the time, only exist in memory and not yet be available as persistent entities.

 2. Healthcare providers will rely on the information provided by the Coverage Requirements Discovery process to determine if there are any special steps they need to take such as requesting prior authorization.
 As a result, it's important to them to know whether requirements exist or not.
 CRD Servers **SHALL** respond with an empty JSON object when there is no action to be taken by the provider (the CDS Hooks mechanism for representing no guidance – which is not shown to the user) which allows a computer to distinguish between "no requirements" and a textual requirement.